gssi/official-rasta-pms/Install.md

 ## Installation Guide

-This document gives the instructions to install the Rasta PMS, i.e., the POI managament system.
+This document gives the instructions to install the Rasta PMS, i.e., the POI management system.

 ## Local installation
 ### System Requirements